microsoft/pxt-mkc/README.md

 - files listed in **include** are merged with the keys from the later ones overriding the keys from the earlier ones;
   the keys from the current file override all included keys

-You can use `--config-path` to build for a different configuration
+You can use `--config-path` or `-c` to build for a different configuration.

 ```
 mkc -c mkc-arcade.json